amblount/amblount.github.io/master.md

 #### Tee Noir
 <iframe width="560" height="315" src="https://www.youtube.com/embed/hwtueIlcWR0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+Tee brings the tea, literally.
+You might have some subtle topic that you want to unpacka nd you don't know where to start.
+Let Tee bring you from a place of confusion towards understanding.
+Watching her videos you can tell she spends a lot of time thinking about how to breakdown complex topics into well understood metaphors.
+She is also able to be relatable to Gen Z - which is difficult because as a millennial I don't understand anything about Gen Z at all, that is until Tee.
+Now I feel like a Gen Z, pro.
+It's the Euphoria character breakdowns that are justt so sensical.
+Watching the show on my own I was all over the place.
+I couldn't understand why anyone would behave the way some of the Euphoria characters behave, I was lost and then tee found me and straightened me up.
+She clarifies a lot of the gendered terms you may not understand and brightens up your screen with her complexion.
+Let Tee guide you and laught with her while she lays on the Jaimacan accent.
+It's always a good time.

+#### Octavia B
+<iframe width="560" height="315" src="https://www.youtube.com/embed/051SJ8ye9lI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+Breakfast at Tiffanys?

+If you get the reference then this is your girl.
+I know there are a ton of girls on the internet whi claim to be that girl, but Octavia IS _**THAT GIRL**_ she has the clothing hauls and ALL of the makeup.
+You watch her videos and you just live!
+She is just ALl that and a bag of chips.
+If you need inspiration on how to be independent and fabulous than look no further than the one and only Octavia.
+She is going to lead you right into the independence and self confidence you need to shed the insecurities and be EXTRA fabulous.

 ### Black Youtube Shows
 - To my sisters
 <iframe width="560" height="315" src="https://www.youtube.com/embed/btX8ckmccZQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+You know how you wish you had those aunties that would explain stuff to you and you just don't?
+Well now you do, these women are here to talk to you about any and everything modern day adulting and they go deep every week.
+Lets unack black girl, lets UNPACK!

 - the grapevine
 - the Terrell show